conda/conda-lock/docs/flags/strip-auth.md

     This flag is only used for basic auth.

-By default `conda-lock` will leave basic auth credentials for private conda channels _in the manner in which they were specified_ (unless it can match some  existing environment variables).
+By default `conda-lock` will leave basic auth credentials for private conda channels _in the manner in which they were specified_.

-This means that if you specified your channel as
+This means that if you should specified your channel as

 !!! success "Non-leaky credentials"